-Budget confract (confract of civil works) Incorporated in environmental mitigations allocation of construction contract (contract civil works) Incorporated in environmental mitigations allocation of construction contract (contract of civil works) Ibility DSC Firm / PMU / TESDA DSC Firm / PMU TESDA Responsibility Contractor Contractor / Approved service provider Mitigation Measures Cover exposed soils until time of revegetation or building of innovation centers Schedule construction activities during fair weather to prevent soil erosion Use of appropriate sedimentation and soil erosion and control devices (sediment traps or silt fences).
-Cover stockpiles of soil removed during construction Limit storage of construction materials to paved parking lots or inactive areas within existing building or temporary shed Park construction machineries in paved areas Drivers to observe speed limit to reduce soil disturbance Ensure that the wheels of vehicles transporting aggregates and other materials are thoroughly washed to prevent sediment runoff going to nearest body of water Provide portable toliets to manage wastewater from workers who stays in construction camp Contractor through third party service provider or through coordination with local government unit, will be responsible for the operation, maintenance and disposal and treatment of collected wastes from portable toilets Segregate and pre-treat oil and grease containing effluent using grease trap prior to discharge Minimize erosion from exposed soil, construct silt traps, interceptor drains and sedimentation pits around work areas and camp site Clean construction vehicles within paved surfaces to lessen contamination of soil and groundwater The contractor will be responsible for compliance with DENR's Clean Water Act and WB - IFC EHS Guidelines on wastewater discharge standard.
-General non-hazardous wastes: Contractor must implement a waste management plan as part of Contractor's Environmental Management Plan (CEMP) Ensure to put up waste collection points for construction, hazardous, non- hazardous and domestic solid wastes Install garbage receptacles at worker camp and construction area Environmental Impacts Impact on surface water quality Impact from generation of solid wastes and hazardous wastes.
+Budget contract (contract of civil works) Incorporated in environmental mitigations allocation of construction contract (contract of civil works) Incorporated in environmental mitigations allocation of construction contract (contract of civil works) bility Monitorina DSC Firm / PMU / TESDA DSC Firm / PMU TESDA Implementation Mor Contractor Contractor / Approved service provider Mitigation Measures Cover exposed soils until time of revegetation or building of innovation centers Schedule construction activities during fair weather to prevent soil erosion Use of appropriate sedimentation and soil erosion and control devices (sediment traps or silt fences).
+Cover stockpiles of soil removed during construction Limit storage of construction materials to paved parking lots or inactive areas within existing building or temporary shed Park construction machineries in paved areas Drivers to observe speed limit to reduce soil disturbance Ensure that the wheels of vehicles transporting aggregates and other materials are thoroughly washed to prevent sediment runoff going to nearest body of water Provide portable toilets to manage wastewater from workers who stays in construction camp Contractor through third party service provider or through coordination with local government unit, will be responsible for the operation, maintenance and disposal and treatment of collected wastes from portable toilets Segregate and pre-treat oil and grease containing effluent using grease trap prior to discharge Minimize erosion from exposed soil, construct silt traps, interceptor drains and sedimentation pits around work areas and camp site Clean construction vehicles within paved surfaces to lessen contamination of soil and groundwater The contractor will be responsible for compliance with DENR's Clean Water Act and WB - IFC EHS Guidelines on wastewater discharge standard.
+General non-hazardous wastes: Contractor must implement a waste management plan as part of Contractor's Environmental Management Plan (CEMP) Ensure to put up waste collection points for construction, hazardous, non-hazardous and domestic solid wastes Install garbage receptacles at worker camp and construction area Environmental Impact on surface water quality Impact from generation of solid wastes and hazardous wastes.
 Project Activities

-Budget Source
+Budget

-DIIII Monitoring
+bility

-Responsibility Implementation
+Responsibility

-Mitigation Measures Coordinate with local government unit or private contractor for the collection, treatment and disposal of wastes Coordinate with local government units where TTIs are located for the management of wastes Segregate solid wastes into biodegradable, recyclable, residual and hazardous wastes Separate construction wastes (consisting of concrete and rubble, steel rods, damaged formworks, paper) that can be recycled The contractor will be responsible for compliance with the Ecological Solid Waste Management Act of 2000 and WB - IFC EHS Guidelines on waste management Hazardous wastes Ensure compliance with Toxic Substances and Hazardous and Nuclear Wastes Control Act of 1990 and WB - IFC Environment, Health and Safety Guidelines (2007) on hazardous waste storage, transportation and treatment and disposal For asbestos, works contractor to implement asbestos risk management plan developed by DSC Firm.
+Mitigation Measures Coordinate with local government unit or private contractor for the collection, treatment and disposal of wastes Coordinate with local government units where TTIs are located for the management of wastes Segregate solid wastes into biodegradable, recyclable, residual and hazardous wastes Separate construction wastes (consisting of concrete and rubble, steel rods, damaged formworks, paper) that can be recycled The contractor will be responsible for compliance with the Ecological Solid Waste Management Act of 2000 and WB - IFC ENS Guidelines on waste management Ensure compliance with Toxic Substances and Hazardous and Nuclear Wastes Control Act of 1990 and WB - IFC Environment, Health and Safety Guidelines (2007) on hazardous waste storage, transportation and treatment and disposal For asbestos, works contractor to implement asbestos risk management plan developed by DSC Firm.
 These shall be implemented by qualified experts only.
-Store hazardous wastes generated during construction of innovation centers and rehabilitation of TTIs, which include fuel and chemicals, among others, to prevent or control accidental releases to air, soil and water resources.
-Physical separation or use closed containers for hazardous wastes, away from direct sunlight, wind and rain.
-Provide adequate ventilation where volatile wastes are stored.
-Conduct on-site and off-site transportation of waste to prevent or minimize spills, releases, and exposures to workers and the public.
-In case of third-party hazardous waste transporter, employees involved in the transportation of hazardous materials should be trained regarding proper shipping procedures and emergency procedures
+Store hazardous wastes generated during construction of innovation centers and rehabilitation of TTIs, which include fuel and chemicals, among others, to prevent or control accidental releases to air, soil and water resources Physical separation or use closed containers for hazardous wastes, away from direct sunlight, wind and rain.
+Provide adequate ventilation where volatile wastes are stored Conduct on-site and off-site transportation of waste to prevent or minimize spills, releases, and exposures to provedures and the public In case of third-party hazardous waste transporter, employees involved in the transportation of hazardous

-Environmental Impacts enapoliti.
+Environmental HI Dadel

 Project Activities